Skip to content

 Gramm-Leach-Bliley Act (GLBA)

 The Gramm-Leach-Bliley Act was established in 1999 and requires financial institutions to disclose how they share and protect their customers’ information.
-GLBA identifies protected information as “nonpublic personal information” or “NPI.”
-Examples of NPI include drivers licenses, social security numbers, insurance information, and loan statements.
+GLBA identifies protected information as “nonpublic personal information” (NPI).
+Examples of NPI include drivers licenses, Social Security numbers, insurance information, and loan statements.

 Although the GLBA provides flexibility for institutions to scale security solutions that align with their business size and complexity of operations, compliance should not be dismissed.
 Institutions can be subject to a civil penalty of $100,000 per violation.
 Additionally, company officers and directors can be fined and receive up to five years of imprisonment.